josesk1975/Jellyfin-Linux-Permissions/README.md

 ```
 sudo nano /etc/fstab
 ```
-add to the end of the file
+add to the end of the file (this is my example)
 ```
 #boss added : mount "window M:/media" to "linux /jellyfin-media/m" with jellyfin permissions as per chown/chmod in notes
 /hdd/m/media    /jellyfin-media/m    none    bind